Welcome to 2015 Remedy Hub

 From 1 April 2022 all scheme members regardless of their previous protection will start building up pension in the reformed scheme.

 If you have retired or are planning to retire

-The government expects that processes needed to support you to make your choice should be in place by 1 October 2023, although schemes can implement these processes quicker if possible.
+The government expects that processes needed to support you to make your choice should be in place by 1 October 2023.

 If you are retired or are planning to retire before this date, we will contact you as soon as we have the required processes in place to support you when making your choice of scheme benefits for the remedy period.

 Any payments / tax free lump sums due to you after you decide, will be backdated to your retirement date, if you are affected.